Oxygen Deficit: Objective, Sensitive Measure of Impaired Gas Exchange

 The concept of determining the oxygen deficit using a non-invasive method was pioneered by John B. West, a globally known physiologist (medical text book author of Respiratory Physiology The Essentials), and a team of respiratory physicians at UC San Diego (UCSD) Medical School.

-O2 Deficit is a single measure that indicates the degree of impaired gas exchange.
-It is obtained non-invasively from a patient’s normal breath at rest.
-O2 Deficit is the difference between end-tidal O2 in lungs (PAO2) and a calculated partial pressure of arterial oxygen (gPaO2TM).
+Oxygen Deficit is an objective measure that indicates the degree of impaired gas exchange.
+It is obtained non-invasively from a patient’s breathing gas samples at rest and from pulse oximetry.
+Oxygen Deficit is the difference between end-tidal O2 in the lungs (PAO2) and a calculated partial pressure of arterial oxygen (gPaO2TM = calculated PaO2 by the MediPines Gas Exchange Monitor).
 In essence, it reports the degree of inefficiency of the lung to transfer oxygen into the capillary blood.
-The O2 Deficit is calculated as follows: O2Deficit = PETO2 (PAO2) – gPaO2.
-The value is calculated by a gas exchange monitor (GEM) using samples taken during normal breathing and is expressed in mmHg.
+The Oxygen Deficit is calculated as follows: O2Deficit = PETO2 (PAO2) – Calculated PaO2 (gPaO2TM).
+The value is calculated by the MediPines Gas Exchange Monitor using samples taken during normal breathing at rest and is expressed in mmHg.

-In patients with worsening gas exchange, oxygen deficit typically changes more than oxygen saturation.
-For example, a patient’s arterial oxygen saturation (SpO2) may fall by only 2% or 3% but their oxygen deficit tends to increase by a much wider margin (e.g., 10 mm Hg) than SpO2, providing a more sensitive indicator of gas exchange impairment.
-This wider margin allows for medical professionals to recognize deteriorating conditions and response to therapy more readily.
+In patients with worsening gas exchange, Oxygen Deficit is a more sensitive indicator than oxygen saturation.
+For example, a patient’s arterial oxygen saturation (SpO2) may fall by only 2% or 3% but their Oxygen Deficit tends to increase by a much wider margin (e.g., 10 mmHg) than SpO2, providing a more sensitive indicator of gas exchange impairment.
+This wider margin assists medical professionals in quickly recognizing deteriorating conditions and a patient's response to therapy.